liao961120/intra/main.md

 [^case]: See @ong2022 and @burger2021 for attempts to derive individualized
     networks with VAR models to facilitate case conceptualization.

-To see why, consider a hypothetical example that two groups of researchers wish to study the relationship between lunch and blood sugar levels (suppose they do not know the impact of insulin on blood sugar levels).
+To see why, consider a hypothetical example where two groups of researchers wish to study the relationship between lunch and blood sugar levels (suppose they did not know the impact of insulin on blood sugar levels).
 The first group measured blood sugar concentration 30 minutes after lunch, and the second group measured it 2 hours after lunch.
 Since blood sugar level first rises and then returns to